Menstrual cup removal tips

 For some people, removing a menstrual cup is the trickiest part of using a menstrual cup.
-With practice, you will master releasing the suction seal and removing your cup.
+With practice, this will become easier.

 Thoroughly wash your hands with a mild soap and warm water before removing your cup and follow these removal tips.

-It’s a good ideal to practice inserting and removing your cup a couple of times a week when you are in the shower, before your period starts.
+It’s a good idea to practice inserting and removing your cup a couple of times a week when you are in the shower before your period starts.
 This will make the transition easier when you do have your period.